 Extracting and decoding the DNA is the fundamental challenge.
 Cells break down over time, even in well preserved or frozen specimens.
 Gaps in DNA mean that piecing together the full genetic map of a creature may be impossible.
 Gaps can lead to birth defects or unviable offspring.
 Some scientists also believe that sperm frozen for tens, or even hundreds, of thousands of years won't be usable.
 Yet things that seemed impossible a decade or two ago are now happening thanks to the rapid pace of genetics research.
 Scientists have produced full genetic maps of several living species, including humans and dogs, and have even recreated the 1918 influenza virus that killed millions.

 However, even if better DNA samples, improved genome-decoding techniques and more knowledge of cloning eventually make it possible, do we want revived dodos or woolly mammoths lumbering around?
 Proponents of the process contend that much could be learned from bringing back these animals, while critics say that the process could quickly get out of control.
 For example, researchers believe that it's possible to fully map the Neanderthal genome, which should teach us more about the relationship between modern humans and our ancient forebears.
 But is it ethical and wise to take the next great leap by cloning a Neanderthal?
 Perhaps they learned nothing from the movie "Encino Man."

-For more information about dodos, cloning, animal extinction and related topics, please check out the links on the next page.
+For more information about dodos, cloning, animal extinction and related topics, please check out the links below.